GUIDELINES ON THE DIRECT HIRING OF DOMESTIC WORKERS (HOUSEHOLD SERVICE WORKERS)

-F. Original Letter of Guarantee for the Seven Thousand Singapore Dollars (SGD 7,000.00) Philippine Embassy Bond from any reputable insurance company in Singapore with two-year validity.
+F. Original Letter of Guarantee for the Seven Thousand Singapore Dollars (SGD 7,000.00) Philippine Embassy Bond from any reputable insurance company in Singapore with two-year validity from the date of application at the Philippine Embassy.
 Note: This is different from the MOM bond; and

 G. Payment of SG$17.00 Verification Fee (cash only)

 3. Collect the verified documents together with POLO endorsement letter on the indicated date of collection.

 4. Send the verified documents to the worker being directly hired in the Philippines.

 1. Proceed to the Direct Hire Assistance Division of the POEA and submit the following documents:

 B. Passport valid at least six (6) months before the date of intended departure from the Philippines;